-But God faced a real problem.
-At no time in national Israel's history were they faithful.
+But God faced a real problem At no time in national Israel's were they faithful.
 Repeatedly they lusted after other gods.
 What was God to do with His fornicating wife?

 According to God's eternal law, death is required for the adulterous wife.
 But God could not utterly destroy Israel as a nation, for it was out of national Israel that Christ was to come.
-Moreover, national Israel was to be the seedbed from which the whole New Testament church would spring forth.
+Moreover, national Israel was to be the seedbed from which the whole New Testament church spring forth. would was no fruit, it was to be cut down.

-Furthermore, God's plan was to use national Israel as an example of His patience and mercy.
-Remember, in the parable of Luke 13 the fig tree that repeatedly had not borne fruit was to be cut down.
+Furthermore, God's plan was to use national Israel as an example of His patience and Remember, in the parable of Luke 13 the fig tree that repeatedly had not borne fruit was to be cut down.
 But then it was to be given one more opportunity.
-If there still was no fruit, it was to be cut down.
+If there still